desertthunder/sonotabula/docs/md/development.md

 - `database` - for changes to the database schema/model code
 - `infra` - for changes to the infrastructure code (docker, compose, etc.)
 - `web` - for changes to the web client

+## Documentation

+The documentation built with docusaurus and is deployed to netlify on commits to main.
+There are also dev deployments that are triggered on commits to any branch with an open PR.
+See the docusaurus docs for more information on the process [here](https://docusaurus.io/docs/deployment#deploying-to-netlify).